kingstinct/eslint-config/readme.md

 * flowtype
 * lodash-fp
 * promise
-* prettier
 * react-native

 I've also made some minor changes to the rules, so if you've got other preferences you might want to override some rules.
-I highly recommend you to use eslint, prettier and flowtype with plugins for your texteditor/IDE.
+I highly recommend you to use eslint, flowtype with plugins for your texteditor/IDE.

 The two main principles are to catch errors early on and to boost productivity (so for example I've disabled react/sort-comp as it's not fixed automatically yet).
 Two of the choices I've made that you might need to configure are:
 *  **Enforce non-native promises**, I recommend using [bluebird](http://bluebirdjs.com/docs/getting-started.html) for more features.